Sloanea woollsii: Description

-It typically requires between 1300 and 1700 mm of rainfall and a soil alkalinity of 5 to 6.5 pH.
+It typically requires between of rainfall and a soil alkalinity of 5 to 6.5 pH.

-Ecology and Distribution
+Ecology and distribution

 Sloanea woollsii is one of the common tree species in subtropical rainforests of Australia growing up to 55 metres tall.
 It is a typical long-lived (up to 800 years), slow growing and shade tolerant climax species.

-Taxonomy and Phylogeny
+Taxonomy and phylogeny

 S. woollsii is one of 184 species accepted by the Catalogue of Life to be in the Sloanea genus.
 Sloanea is the second largest of the 12 genera within the Elaeocarpaceae family (which also contains the blue marble tree, Elaeocarpus angustifolius, the maqui or Chilean wineberry, Aristotelia chilensis, and the Chilean lantern tree, Crinodendron hookerianum).

 According to the Open Tree of Life project, which aggregates phylogenetic research, this species is likely an offshoot of a branch containing S. sogerensis, S. australis, and S. langii.
 The following phylogenetic relationships are suggested: